kwabenasapong/openpldoc/manual/source/themes.rst

-This page gives you the ability to change the position of your main area and footer area to a specific location on the screen using the X and Y positions or a specific size using width and height. (e.g. if you do not want your lyrics to the edge of the screen or if you do not want your footer on the bottom left, you can make the adjustments here).
+This page gives you the ability to change the position of your main area and footer area to a specific location on the screen using the X and Y positions or a specific size using width and height. (e.g. if you have a theme image with a border around it and do not want your lyrics to be displayed over top of the border or if you do not want your footer displayed on the bottom left, you can make the adjustments here).

 .. image:: /pics/theme_manager_outputlocation.png